 How Social Media Measures Up

 Another boon of social media is that it doesn’t waste agents’ time with non-serious or ‘prank’ chats.
-Most contact centre agents will have no doubt had their fair share of troublemakers and will heave a large sigh when they realise they almost lost a whole five or ten minutes.
+Most contact center agents will have no doubt had their fair share of troublemakers and will heave a large sigh when they realize they almost lost a whole five or ten minutes.
+This is why having Live Chat and Social Media integrated, you bring so many things together.

 Some social networks also give the opportunity to see what customers are saying about your brand – not just to your brand.
 The Twitter search bar is one example of this, allowing you to view not just hashtags and direct interactions, but general mentions too.
 In turn you will be able to see the overall volume of customers who are chatting about your brand and judge the climate of their comments – whether they’re for better or for worse – and take action on these.